 A change in the dynamic of how we live can mean that problems are created when someone sadly passes away.
 What many unmarried cohabiting couples fail to realise is that, if one person passes away, the survivor is not entitled to inherit their estate under the rules of intestacy.
 Therefore, without a valid Will in place, it will mean that the surviving partner could be left without a home and without the support that they once had.

 Because of the increase in people choosing to live together and not marry more and more people are now having to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975 against the estate as a way of attempting to inherit all or part of it and retain the property in which they live.

-Everyone’s circumstances are unique and it is important to get bespoke advice on your own individual situation, so that your estate planning matches you family circumstances.
+Everyone’s circumstances are unique, and it is important to get bespoke advice on your own individual situation, so that your estate planning matches your family circumstances.